-- Ability to borrow from your plan under certain circumstances.
+- Ability to borrow from a plan under certain circumstances.

 The benefit of compounding reveals itself in a tax-deferred account such as a 401(k) plan.
-If your $100 monthly contribution accumulates tax free over 30 years, assuming a hypothetical 8% rate of return, you could grow your retirement nest egg to $150,030.
-That's a difference of almost $50,000 just because you didn't have to pay current taxes up front!2 Of course, you'll have to pay taxes on earnings and your elective deferral contributions to a traditional 401(k) when you withdraw the money.
-But that may be when you are retired and possibly in a lower tax bracket.
+If a $100 monthly contribution accumulates tax free over 30 years, assuming a hypothetical 8% rate of return, a retirement nest egg could grow to $150,030.
+That's a difference of almost $50,000 just because current taxes did not need to be paid up front!2 Of course, taxes will be paid on earnings and elective deferral contributions to a traditional 401(k) when you withdraw the money.
+But that may be when in retirement and possibly in a lower tax bracket.

 2 This example is hypothetical in nature and is not indicative of future performance, nor does it represent a specific product in your retirement plan.
 Withdrawals prior to age 59½ may be subject to a 10% penalty tax.

-Generally, 401(k) plans offer several options in which to invest your contributions.
+Generally, 401(k) plans offer several options in which to invest contributions.
 Such options generally include mutual funds that may invest in stocks for growth, bonds for income, or money market investments for protection of principal.
-This flexibility may allow you to help lower investment risk by diversifying your portfolio amongst different types of classes, manager styles, investment styles, and economic sectors.
+This flexibility may help lower investment risk by diversifying a portfolio amongst different types of classes, manager styles, investment styles, and economic sectors.

-If you choose to receive the funds from your 401(k) with the intention to roll the amount to an IRA:
+When receiving funds from a 401(k) with the intention to roll the amount to an IRA:

-- You must complete the rollover in 60 days.
+- The rollover must be completed in 60 days.

-- Your employer must withhold 20% of the proceeds as a withholding tax.
-It is up to you to make up this 20%, or it will be treated as a distribution.
-The money withheld will be used as a credit against your income tax liability.
+- Employers must withhold 20% of the proceeds as a withholding tax.
+It is up to the participant to make up this 20%, or it will be treated as a distribution.
+The money withheld will be used as a credit against any income tax liability.

 - Neither the 60-day rule nor the 20% withholding apply to amounts directly transferred to an IRA or other qualified plan.

-Another potential advantage of some 401(k) plans is that you may be able to borrow as much as 50% of your vested account balance, up to $50,000.
-In most cases, if you systematically pay back the loan with interest within five years, there are no penalties assessed to you.
-However, borrowing from your 401(k) is generally not recommended since it reduces your investable assets.
+Another potential advantage of some 401(k) plans is the ability to borrow as much as 50% of vested account balance, up to $50,000.
+In most cases, if the loan is systematically paid back with interest within five years, there are no penalties assessed.
+However, borrowing from a 401(k) is generally not recommended since it reduces investable assets.

 There are some other issues to consider.
-If you leave the company, you may have to pay back the loan in full immediately (subject to the plan's loan policy).
-In addition, loans not repaid to the plan within the stated time period are considered withdrawals and will be taxed and penalized accordingly.
+When leaving the company, the full loan amount may need to be repaid immediately (subject to the plan's loan policy).
+In addition, loans not repaid to the plan within the stated time-period are considered withdrawals and will be taxed and penalized accordingly.

-A 401(k) plan can become the cornerstone of your personal retirement savings program, providing the foundation for your future financial security.
+A 401(k) plan can become the cornerstone of a personal retirement savings program, providing the foundation for future financial security.
 Consult your financial and tax professionals to help you determine how your employer's 401(k) and other savings and investment plans could help make your financial future more secure.

 © 2017 DST Systems, Inc. Reproduction in whole or in part prohibited, except by permission.
 All rights reserved.
 Not responsible for any errors or omissions.This article is provided for your informational purposes only.